List of Farm to Market Roads in Texas (300–399): FM 300

 Farm to Market Road 300 (FM 300) is a 14.6 mi route in Hockley and Cochran counties.

-FM 300 begins at an intersection with FM 1780 south of Whiteface and heads east through open plains.
+It begins at an intersection with FM 1780 south of Whiteface and heads east.
 About 6 mi east of its western terminus, FM 303 intersects the route from the north and travels concurrent with it for about 1 mi before exiting to the south.
-FM 300 continues east through plains for approximately 5.5 mi before entering the city of Levelland and curving to the northeast.
+FM 300 continues east for approximately 5.5 mi before entering the city of Levelland and curving to the northeast.

 As it enters the city, the road becomes known as Clubview Drive.
 In Levelland, Clubview Drive intersects Avenue H; at this intersection, FM 300 enters from the west on Clubview Drive and exits to the north on Avenue H, while US 385 enters from the south on Avenue H and exits to the east on Clubview Drive.
-The FM 300 designation continues north through Levelland on Avenue H for 1 mi, passing west of a lake before ending at Business SH 114 (Houston Street).
+The FM 300 designation continues north through Levelland on Avenue H for 1 mi, passing west of a lake before ending at Bus.
+SH 114 (Houston Street).

 FM 300 was first designated on June 15, 1945.
 It originally began at SH 51 in rural Terry County and went west, then north, passing through Sundown before traveling northwestward to Levelland and then east to SH 51.
 On February 24, 1953, the section that connected the route to SH 51 was transferred to FM 211.
-At the same time, the designation absorbed some of FM 402 and all of FM 847, and was extended southeast through the ghost town of Gomez to US 62.
+At the same time, the designation absorbed some of FM 402 and all of FM 847 and was extended southeast through the ghost town of Gomez to US 62.
 Then, on February 10, 1966, the portion of the route from US 62 to west of Levelland was transferred to FM 303, while all of FM 1634 was transferred to FM 300.